twosigma/git-meta/slides/presentation.md

   operate on the meta-repository.
 - Each (local) repository contains its own definitive history of the world;
   pushing changes is a non-mutating operation.
+- Operations on the meta-repo are cheap, e.g., no need to do a temporary clone to perform pushes.
 ]

 ---